 5. Keep an eye out for the city’s modern art installations

-While best known for Baroque, Salzburg has a modern side that many don’t actively seek, most notably in the form of modern art installations and sculpture parks scattered around town You can learn more about the different modern art installations around the city on the official Salzburg website.
+While best known for Baroque, Salzburg has a modern side that many don’t actively seek, most notably in the form of modern art installations and sculpture parks scattered around town.

 … You might even find giant pickles 😉